MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 > For information about licensing, see [Microsoft Dynamics 365 Business Central Licensing Guide](https://aka.ms/BusinessCentralLicensing).

 ## Managing Users and Licenses in Online Deployments
-For on-premises deployments, a number of licensed users is specified in the license file (*.flf).
+For on-premises deployments, a number of licensed users is specified in the license file (.flf).
 When the administrator or Microsoft partner uploads the license file, the administrator can specify which users can sign in to [!INCLUDE[d365fin](includes/d365fin_md.md)].

 For on-premises deployments, the administrator creates, edits, and deletes users directly from the **Users** page.

-### To edit or delete a user On-Premises
+### To edit or delete a user on-premises
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.
 2. Select the user that you want to edit, and then choose the **Edit** action.
 3. On the **User Card** page, change the information as necessary.